 Faux moans, simulated sheet grabs, exaggerated eye rolls.
 Fake orgasms are unlikely to be anyone’s first choice, but it’s not difficult to see how you might find yourself in a situation where it feels unavoidable.

 It’s tempting to attribute the problem to a lack of skills among women’s partners, particularly if those partners happen to be members of the patriarchy.
-And that does come into it — the orgasm gap between men and women is real.
+And that does come into it — the orgasm gap between men and women is real — however, it isn’t the whole story as it’s also common in same-sex pairings too.

 Lack of enjoyment is one obvious reason.
 One woman I spoke to, Sarah*, told me: "Whenever I've faked an orgasm it's mostly because I wasn't really enjoying the sex, and wanted it to get over quickly."